setco-website/Demystifying-Hacktoberfest/ReadMe.md

 # Demystifying Hacktoberfest

-This is an awesoem Live Straem!
+This is an awesome Live Stream!